alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 viewpoints).
 In the mean time, any question or contribution (of any kind) can be adressed by sending an email to Bernard Lambeau (see the [About](/about/) page; I'm easily found on the Internet too).
-I'm currently looking for contributors both from the academics and industrial world for discussing, enhancing, testing and evaluating the approach, don't hesitate to contact me by email.
+I'm currently looking for contributors both in the academics and in the industrial world for discussing, enhancing, testing and evaluating the approach, don't hesitate to contact me by email.